 SECURITY INTERESTS & DEFAULT CONDITIONS

-Deals can fail.
-The rights and remedies available to the NCE will vary from project to project depending on the structure of the EB-5 investment.
+Investments can fail.
+The rights and remedies available to the EB-5 fund (NCE) will vary from project to project depending on the structure of the EB-5 investment.
+Therefore, review the following:

-- The organizational chart, to understand the relationship between the borrower entity and the EB 5 project entity, the holder of the assets.
-If the EB-5 loan is not being directly made to the Project entity, we determine what steps would be required to enforce default in order for investors to get access to the Project’s assets.
+- The organizational chart, to understand the relationship between the borrower entity and the EB-5 Project entity, the holder of the assets.
+If the EB-5 loan is not being directly made to the Project entity, determine what steps would be required to enforce default in order for investors to get access to the Project’s assets.

 - Whether the EB-5 loan is secured or unsecured (whether the EB-5 loan will have a lien on the Project’s assets, which should be recorded).

-In evaluating the feasibility of a Project, we review the following documents:
+In evaluating the feasibility of a Project, review the following documents: